IMPORTANT TO KNOW (Updated Oct. 5, 2020)

 Travel to France

-- If I am permitted to come to France, will I be subject to quarantine?
+- If I am permitted to enter (see above), will I need a COVID-19 test to enter France?

 For More Information